Alps of France and Switzerland

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Bonjour, I'm Rick Steves.
 Thanks for joining us.
-In this program we're giving you some dizzy alpine thrills.
+In this program we're bringing you some dizzy alpine thrills.
 We're on the tip of a peak high above the French resort town of Chamonix.

-This time we'll experience breathtaking views of Mount Blanc in the French Alps; take a gondola ride over the border to the Italian side; tunnel into the icy world of the Mer de Glacé glacier, weave down a mountain side on a luge and feast on a little fondue in Chamonix.
-Then we'll ride the Glacier express to the region of Apenzell were we'll spend the night in a rustic mountain hut.
+This time we’ll experience breathtaking views of Mont Blanc in the French Alps; take a gondola ride over the border to the Italian side; tunnel into the icy world of the Mer de Glace glacier, weave down a mountainside on a luge and feast on a little fondue in Chamonix.
+Then we’ll ride the Glacier Express to the region of Appenzell, where we’ll spend the night in a rustic mountain hut.

 In Western Europe, France and tiny Switzerland come together high in the Alps.
 Starting in the French alpine resort of Chamonix we’ll cross the width of Switzerland to Appenzell, seeing spectacular sights along the way.

-But first let's backtrack a bit.
-A scenic slalom of Alpine wonders fills the valley right here in the shadow of Mount Blanc.
+But first, let's backtrack a bit.
+A scenic slalom of Alpine wonders fills the valley right here in the shadow of Mont Blanc.

-And down there is were we woke up, in the town of Chamonix, a world class climbing center.
+And down there is where we woke up, in the town of Chamonix, a world-class climbing center.
 We began very early — to minimize the crowds and clouds.
 Both tend to gather in the afternoon.
-These two climbers are pointing to Mount Blanc.
+These two climbers are pointing to Mont Blanc.

-Monsieur Balmot and Monsieur Paccard were the first to climb it, back in 1786.
+Monsieur Balmat and Monsieur Paccard were the first to climb it, back in 1786.
 Mountain climbing became fashionable, and Chamonix boomed.
-Its streets and squares were named for famous climbers like Balmot and Paccard.
+Its streets and squares are named for famous climbers like Balmat and Paccard.

-Aiguilles du Midi — the 12,600 foot high tip of that rock needle — is our goal.
-We'll ride the lift up.
-Conquer the summit with this elevator.
-And later, catch a little gondola all the way to Italy.
+Aiguille du Midi — the 12,600-foot high tip of this rock needle — is our goal.
+We'll ride the lift up, conquer the summit by catching this elevator.
+And later, hop on a little gondola and ride all the way to Italy.

 A little scary, I know.
 But remind yourself that this lift's been going back and forth now since 1954; surely it'll make it one more time.

-This is Europe's tallest lift station.
+This is Europe's highest lift station.
 Everything is breathtaking.
-At 12,000 feet, even the stairs are breath-taking.
+At 12,000 feet, even the stairs are breathtaking.

-150 meters of tunnels connect plenty of thin air amusements.
-This "ice tunnel" — the gateway to oblivion — is where summer-skiers and mountain climbers depart.
+One hundred fifty meters of tunnels connect plenty of thin-air amusements.
+This "ice tunnel" — the gateway to oblivion — is from where summer-skiers and mountain climbers depart.
 It's fun to peek down the icy cliff and ponder the value of an ice axe.

 And, for our final ascent — we simply ride the elevator.
 Before us spread the Alps.
-And back there on the floor of the valley, 9000 feet below, barely visible is the town of Chamonix.
-You can almost reach out and pat the head of Mont Blanc — at 15,781 feet, the top of Western Europe.
+And back there on the floor of the valley, 9,000 feet below, barely visible, is the town of Chamonix.
+You can almost reach out and pat the head of Mont Blanc — at 15,781 feet, the top of Europe.

-Hellbronner point is the French/Italian border station.
-But now that Europe is uniting, no one wants to see my passport — much less stamp it.
+Helbronner Point is the French/Italian border station.
 From this 11,000 foot high perch, the lift descends into Italy's remote Valley of Aosta.
 But today, the views are in France — so we're heading back to Chamonix.

 Chamonix hosted the first winter Olympics in 1924 — and it still feels like an international festival.
-Whether it's Apre-ski or apre-hike, the evening streets of Chamonix are always lively.
-And with all this strolling ambiance, one of my favorite valley walks is simply through the town.
+Whether it's après-ski or après-hike, the evening streets of Chamonix are always lively.
+And with all this strolling ambience, one of my favorite valley walks is simply through the town.

-The savvy travelers here have found out that Chamonix is not expensive especially when compared to Alpine resorts just over the border in Switzerland.
+The savvy travelers here have found that Chamonix is not expensive, especially when compared to Alpine resorts just over the border in Switzerland.
 The town has plenty of reasonable places to eat and sleep.

 We're staying in Hotel Touring, right on Chamonix's main street.
 It's simple, it's inexpensive, it's certainly central.
 And when those clouds clear, the people on Aiguille du Midi can look right through my window.

-Chamonix makes a great homebase for cable cars rides and day-hikes.
-The best serious hikes are across the valley from Mont Blanc on the Gran Balcon Sud.
+Chamonix makes a great home base for cable-car rides and day hikes.
+The best serious hikes are across the valley from Mont Blanc on the Grand Balcon Sud.
 Lifts go from Chamonix up to this "grand south balcony" — a world of pristine lakes and trails where mountain sports abound.

 For those who need some help in finding just the right hike, the hard-working tourist office can get you oriented.
 The staff speaks some English, has the latest weather report, and will explain the most interesting hikes in the area.

-Woman: It's an easy walk — about two hours walking, and from there you come down to Le Prague where you can take a bus, back to Chamonix
+Woman: It's an easy walk — about two hours walking, and then from there you come down to Le Prague, where you can take a bus to come back to Chamonix.

 Rick: Great, what is the weather today?

-Woman: Today is should be quite sunny in the morning.
+Woman: Today it should be quite sunny in the morning.